Meet the Faculty/Staff

 llinois State University

-In Anchorage, she produced Inside Alaska, a nightly newsmagazine broadcast in Anchorage and throughout rural Alaska.
+In Alaska, Snifka has worked at KUAC-TV in Fairbanks and KTVA-TV, the CBS affiliate in Anchorage.
+There she produced Inside Alaska, a nightly newsmagazine broadcast throughout Alaska.
 She was nominated for an Emmy for her work on the program.
 She also worked as an independent writer and producer and traveling the state from Angoon to Barrow collecting Alaska stories.
-Also in Anchorage, Lott served as the editor of Anchorage magazine, the managing editor of the Anchorage Press, and a regular freelance contributor to Alaska magazine.
+Snifka served as the editor of Anchorage magazine and the managing editor of the Anchorage Press.
+Her writing has appeared in Alaska Magazine, Every Day with Rachel Ray, Alaska Airlines Magazine and other publications.
+She also continues to work in television.
+Her most recent project, Alaska’s Marine Highway, has been broadcast on PBS affiliates across the country.
 Her work in television and print has been honored by the Society of Professional Journalists, the Alaska Broadcasters Association, the Alaska Press Club and the National Academy of Television Arts and Sciences.
-She has a bachelor’s degrees in journalism and a bachelor’s degree in communication arts, both from the University of Wisconsin Madison.
+Snifka holds bachelor’s degrees in journalism and communication arts, both from the University of Wisconsin Madison and an M.A. in Northern Studies from the University of Alaska Fairbanks.
+She joined the UAF Journalism Department in 2006.
+At UAF, she teaches broadcast, online and print courses.
+Bad grammar gives her grey hair.

 Administrative Assistant - Journalism